 McGlone is particularly impressed by gold’s ability to go toe-to-toe with stocks despite the S&P 500 soaring higher than ever.

 “With the record-setting stock market barely beating gold, the metal may be worthy of greater attention,” he said, listing brewing inflation, a potential dollar peak and the lowest CBOE Volatility Index ever as more reasons why gold stands to reach historical highs.
 Not to mention higher stocks would increase reversion risks, further supporting the metal.

 World is reaching peak gold output, prices may soon hit $1,400

 The world may have already produced the most annual gold possible, which could give rise to higher prices.
 This is according to World Gold Council chairman Randall Oliphant, who believes prices could hit $1,400 an ounce in the next 12 months, aided by geopolitical risks.

 “It’s not clear how the whole U.S. political system will play out,” said Oliphant, who also worked as an executive for some of the world’s biggest miners.
 “All this uncertainty seems very fertile ground for people to get into gold.”

 Other attendees at the 28th annual Denver Gold Forum made similar comments in regards to gold’s production.
 David Harquail, chief executive officer of Franco-Nevada Corp, stated that the gold industry is in an ex-growth phase where new mining projects are simply replacing old assets.

-“We’re not going to fall off a cliff in the near term, but in the same time it’s really hard to see how we’re going to produce enough gold to meet all this demand,” said the WGC chairman, who sees gold potentially reaching record highs in the medium term.north korea, s&p 500, safe haven, world gold council
+“We’re not going to fall off a cliff in the near term, but in the same time it’s really hard to see how we’re going to produce enough gold to meet all this demand,” said the WGC chairman, who sees gold potentially reaching record highs in the medium term.Featured, north korea, s&p 500, safe haven, world gold council